Tim Barfoot

 The purpose of our lab's research program is to advance visual navigation of mobile robots.
 Our work finds application in transportation, planetary exploration, mining, warehouses, offices, and military scenarios.

-Over the last 15 years, our lab spent a lot of time building and testing different navigation approaches.
-Much of our work is focused on a navigation stack we pioneered called visual teach and repeat (VT&R).
-VT&R has been particularly interesting in that it allows a robot to repeat a long (several kilometre) route that was taught manually, using only a single vision sensor (stereo camera, lidar, kinect) for feedback (no GPS needed).
-VT&R has been successful because it avoids the need to construct a visual map of the world in a single priviledged coordinate frame and instead utilizes a topometric map.
+Over the last 20 years, our lab has spent a lot of time building and testing different navigation approaches in the field.
+Much of our work is focused on a navigation stack we pioneered called teach and repeat (T&R).
+T&R has been particularly interesting in that it allows a robot to repeat a long (several kilometre) route that was taught manually, using only a single core sensor (stereo camera, lidar, radar) for feedback (no GPS needed).
+T&R has been successful because it avoids the need to construct a map of the world in a single privileged coordinate frame and instead utilizes a topometric map.
 We also spent a lot of time improving the robustness of visual localization in the presence of lighting and seasonal change.

 Book on State Estimation